Dr Sarah Pye

 What sort of animal am I?
 (Prep-Year 4, 1 hour)

-Are you as clever as an orangutan?
-(Year 2-6, 1 hour)
+Am I as clever as an orangutan?
+(Year 4-7, 1 hour)

 Students listen to a story from Wildlife Wong and the Orangutan about the naughty orangutan who stole Wong’s keys.
 They discuss opposable thumbs (an orangutan and human superpower), then go outside and raid the gardener’s green waste pile to try and build orangutan nests!
 Pongo the orangutan puppet tries them out for comfort…

-Who’s in my garden/playground?
-(Year 4-6, 1 hour)
+Who’s in my playground?
+(Year 4-9, 1 hour)

-Wildlife Wong and the Fig Wasp introduces some of the smallest creatures in the rainforest.
-This workshop begins with a multimedia presentation and story about some of them.
-In teams, children then make a quadrat (a grid which scientists use to count flora and fauna).
-With their quadrat in hand, they go outside and see what they can find.
-The workshop ends with a comparison of their findings.*
+Have you ever wondered who lives in your playground?
+Sarah introduces students to a splattering of the usual suspects.
+Then, in teams, they build a quadrat (a grid which scientists use to count flora and fauna).
+With their quadrat in hand, they utilise scientific observation skills to investigate.
+The workshop ends with a comparison of their findings.

-Narratives and informational text – which one wins?
-(Year 6, 1-2 hours)
+Narratives or Information.
+Which one wins?
+(Year 4-7, 1-2 hours)

 Writing the environment (Year 7- 12, 1 hour)

-The results of one exam can plague young people with self-doubt and anxiety and the leap from school to life can be a daunting one.
+The results of one exam can plague young people with selfdoubt and anxiety and the leap from school to life can be a daunting one.
 In this honest keynote address, Dr Sarah Pye shares the highs and lows of her adventurous life: from a ‘boat-schooled teenager’ sailing the world, to a restaurant manager in Hawaii, a boat captain in the Whitsundays and a single mum on the Sunshine Coast.
 Through anecdotes of life-threatening storms, momentous rejection letters and podium finishes, participants learn there is more than one path to your goals.
 By leaning into the challenges, Sarah has gone from a girl who didn't go to high school, to a university lecturer with seven published books to her name!

 Presentations for adults: